sanjaybhattoo/real-time-fraud-detection-pipeline/README.md

 Can be scaled using combination of : Kafka partitioning + stateless microservices + Kubernetes HPA + databases

-Example explanation of project :
+Diagram explanation of project :

 Customer Makes Payment
 ↓

 Kafka (Event Hub) ←  All transactions flow here
 ↓

 Transaction Processor ← Validates data
 ↓
 Feature Engine ← "Is this user normally in Arizona?"